AppDaemon/appdaemon/docs/APPGUIDE.rst

 Here we see the default port being remapped to port 5000 which is where AppDamon is listening in my setup.

-Since each individual Skill has it's own URL it is possible to have different skills for Home Assitant and AppDaemon.
+Since each individual Skill has its own URL it is possible to have different skills for Home Assitant and AppDaemon.

 Putting it together in an App